Northeast Passage and Russian Arctic Coast

 From the remote and still mainly unexplored polar desert of Severnaya Zemlya ("Northern Land") - an archipelago discovered in 1913 and only finally mapped in 1930 - to the remote tundra plains of Chukotka, and the largest city north of the Arctic Circle, Murmansk, the Northeast Passage offers an unlimited variety of landscape and wildlife.

+The NE passage is a vast area to explore that can be divided into the different sea regions and island groups on route.
+Furthermore, the species encountered will vary along the route according to their distribution.
 If sea conditions allow, landings by Zodiac will bring you to encounters with polar bears and walruses, and from your ship, you will see bowhead whales, beluga, and narwhals, as well as large concentrations of many species of seabirds.

 Interesting facts about Northeast Passage